Dealing with conflicts

 Great, we've cleaned that up.

-These behaviors, namely recording conflicts and automatic rebasing, form the behaviors neccesary for a very cool jj workflow, and that's stacking pull requests.
+These behaviors, namely recording conflicts and automatic rebasing, form the behaviors necessary for a very cool jj workflow, and that's stacking pull requests.
 Before we talk about that though, we have to talk about how to use jj with GitHub in the first place!
 Let's go over that next.